Product Management

 Measure

-The whole team should know what the key metrics are and how the business wins, so we stay focussed on the things that matter.
-We can highlight both the current values and the trends.
-For example, on a visible big screen on the office wall, or shared online dashboard.
+The whole team should know what the key metrics are and how the business wins, so we stay focused on the things that matter.
+We can highlight both the current values and the trends, whether on a big screen on the office wall or a shared online dashboard.
 We should always be able to articulate how any particular feature we are working on will positively impact those numbers.

 Prioritise

-We have to take inputs from lots of different and often competing sources and constantly organise these so that the important stuff bubbles to the top, while at the same time not drowning in the long tail of less important stuff.
+The job of a product manager is to manage infinite lists.
+We have to take inputs from lots of different and often competing sources and constantly organise these so that the priorities bubble to the top and we don’t drown in the long tail of less important stuff.

 Scope & design